Global product shortages hit local retailers where it hurts

 Trickling down

 One might think Jacob Dougherty, owner of Waseca County Auto Sales, would be somewhat more immune to supply chain issues.
-He sells used vehicles, after all, which were built before the supply chain disruption.
+He sells used vehicles, built before the supply chain disruption.

 The problem, Dougherty said, is that “it all trickles down.”